Whether they use marijuana for recreational or medicinal purposes, people can develop withdrawal symptoms when they stop using it.

 Some current treatment options include:

 - Rehabilitation or detoxification centers.
-Though many people will not need to use an inpatient rehabilitation service, people with severe marijuana use disorder, poor social functioning, or comorbid psychiatric disorders can benefit from these services.
+Though many people will not need to use an inpatient rehabilitation service, people with severe cannabis use disorder, poor social functioning, or comorbid psychiatric disorders can benefit from these services.

 - Outpatient therapy.
 Outpatient rehabilitation programs involve working with a psychotherapist or other mental health provider and attending sessions on a consistent basis.